 - Boring, but Practical: Even Rob Seger agrees that Billy is an incredible bowler, but he completely lacks a personality.

-- Butt-Monkey: Larry is a terrible bowler, and is treated like this by the PBL community.
+- Butt-Monkey: Larry is a terrible bowler, and is treated like a laughingstock by the PBL community as a result.

 - Heel: Rick, with his bad boy persona, plays this role for the league.